currentxchange/purple-explainer/README.md

 > Read about Everstone NFTs in [Purple.md](Purple.md)

-Mapps (defined below) are **geotemporal**, and every result has a timespan where Ups are counted. *With no Ups, it won't show up.* The latest displays only count Ups in the past day, making **Everstones** an easy way not to disappear, and **BLU** Ups a shot to be seen at the top of local charts.
+Mapps (map-dapps) are **geotemporal**, and every result has a timespan where Ups are counted. *With no Ups, it won't show up.* The latest displays only count Ups in the past day, making **Everstones** an easy way not to disappear, and **BLU** Ups a shot to be seen at the top of local charts.

 ### How does a Geotemporal mapp work?
-You can look at the latest trends (Weekly, Daily, hourly, etc) or look into the past*. *Default is all-time.*
+You can look at the latest trends (Weekly, Daily, hourly, etc) or look into the past.* *Default is all-time.*
 <p align="center"><a href="https://music.cxc.world" target="_blank" alt="Experience cXc Music">
   <img width="100%" height="auto" src="https://github.com/currentxchange/purple-explainer/blob/master/Images/Temporal-Selected.png"></a>
 </p>